COVID: Omicron variant 'likely' already in Germany, says minister | DW | 27.11.2021

 The World Health Organization and the European Centre for Disease Prevention and Control have both expressed serious concern at the variant's large number of mutations.

-They say the mutations may significantly reduce the effectiveness of vaccines and increase the risk of reinfection.
+They said the mutations may significantly reduce the effectiveness of vaccines and increase the risk of reinfection.

+UK-based health analyst Dr. John Campbell told DW that omicron is "not completely likely to completely invalidate the vaccines."

+"It might reduce the efficacy but it's looking like the vaccines will continue to prevent severe illness, hospitalization and death in the vast majority of cases."

 Edited by: Wesley Rahn